cloudsigma/vmprep/README.md

 ### Ubuntu

-For Ubuntu, we will use the 'Minimal virtual machine'-profile (press F2 in the boot screen).
-We also configure these systems to automatically install security updates.
+ * Use the 'Minimal virtual machine'-profile (press F2 in the boot screen).
+ * Set the keyboard to English (US).
+ * Configure the disk to use LVM.
+ * Configure the systems to automatically install security updates.
+ * In the package selection, only install 'OpenSSH Server'.
+ * Create the 'cloudsigma' user account

-In order to increase the security, Uncomplicated Firewall (ufw) is installed, and configured to block all connections with the exception of SSH.
+In order to increase the security, the post-installation script installs Uncomplicated Firewall (ufw), and configured to block all connections with the exception of SSH.
 To disable ufw, simply run `sudo ufw disable`.
-For more information about ufw, please visit (insert link).
+For more information about ufw, please visit [this](https://help.ubuntu.com/community/UFW) page.

 ### Debian

+ * Use the regular installer (not the graphical one)
+ * Select American English as the keyboard layout
+ * Set a random root password (which will be deleted later)
+ * Create the 'cloudsigma' user account
+ * Select LVM for the disk management, and all in one partition
+ * In the 'Software selection,' deselect everything but 'SSH Server'

 ### CentOS
 The most notable change is that the root account is disabled by default.
 We've also disabled root-login via SSH.

 ## Usage

-First, make sure that `curl` is installed.
+First, make sure that `curl` and `python` are installed.
 Once that is done, simply run this command as root:

     curl -sL -o /tmp/setup.sh https://raw.github.com/cloudsigma/vmprep/master/bin/setup.sh
-    chmod +x /tmp/setup.sh
+    chmod +x /tmp/setup.sh && sudo /tmp/setup.sh && rm /tmp/setup.sh
-    rm /tmp/setup.sh

 ## FAQ